intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 ## 🚀 Usage

-### i18n resources pre-compilation
+### locale messages pre-compilation

-Since `vue-i18n@v9.x`, the locale messages are handled with message compiler, which converts them to javascript functions after compiling.
-After compiling, message compiler converts them into javascript functions, which can improve the performance of the application.
+Since `vue-i18n@v9.x`, the locale messages are handled with message compiler, which transform them to javascript functions or AST objects after compiling, so these can improve the performance of the application.

-However, with the message compiler, the javascript function conversion will not work in some environments (e.g. CSP).
-For this reason, `vue-i18n@v9.x` and later offer a full version that includes compiler and runtime, and a runtime only version.

-If you are using the runtime version, you will need to compile before importing locale messages by managing them in a file such as `.json`.
+If you want to maximize the performance of vue-i18n, we recommend using unplugin-vue-i18n for locale messages.

 ### i18n custom block